We always love a good rags-to-riches story…

 Now, Omnilife is one of the top 200 companies in Mexico.
-They have around 5.2 million distributors and an annual sales of around $406 million.
-They were ranked 44 on the DSN Global 100 List for 2016.
+They have nearly a million distributors and an annual sales of around $406 million.
+They were ranked 45 on the DSN Global 100 List for 2016.

 Their motto is “People that take care of people.”
 According to Vergara, this means bringing people better health and energy and empowering a dedicated salesforce.

 In 2014, a popular television program in Argentina, one of many countries in which Omnilife is operational, used a hidden camera to show that Omnilife distributors make wild, unprovable claims about the benefits of their products.
 The distributors encourage customers to recount traumatic or significant life events, and then market the supplements as therapeutic.
 However, studies show that the products are just typical dietary supplements with absolutely no therapeutic properties.